Customer Service Training in Listening Skills.

 On the phone or in person, listening is the single most important service skill.
 And while people assume they know how to listen, the truth is that listening is a technique, which most people will practice and refine throughout their careers.

-Now you can give your team the skills they need to become effective listeners with this five part training tool.
+Now you can give your team the skills they need to become effective listeners with this four part training tool.

 The guide begins with the nine techniques needed for “service listening.”
 While many of these techniques come naturally, the key to becoming a better listener is to identify, understand, and practice them.